irtazahashmi/pytspl/doc/tutorials/hodge_gp.rst

 =========================================
-Hodge-Compostional Edge Gaussian Process
+Hodge-Compositional Edge Gaussian Process
 =========================================

-Hodge-compositional Gaussian processes (Hodge-GP) are for modeling functions defined over the edge set of a simplical complexes.
+Hodge-compositional Gaussian processes (Hodge-GP) are for modeling functions defined over the edge set of a simplical complex.
 The goal of this tutorial is to demonstrate how to use the Hodge-GP to model functions over edge flows to learn flow-type data on networks where the edge flows can be charcterized by discrete divergence and curl.
 They enable learning on different Hodge components seperately allowing us to capture the behaviour of edge flows.

-We will demonstrate an edge-based learning taks in foreign exchage market data.
+We will demonstrate an edge-based learning task in foreign exchange market data.

 >>> from pytspl import load_dataset
 >>>